 While in use, EVAS will inflate the IVU with filtered, clear air at a pressure slightly above that of ambient air, thus completely displacing all smoke from the volume of the IVU.
 As the IVU is transparent, this gives the pilot a clear vision path to the essential flight instruments and forward along the flight path.
-A separately powered small light is provided to illuminate the instruments, if needed.
+The internal IVU light is fixed within the IVU and remains on at all times to provide added illumination of the flight instruments.